Pablo Ramón

-Pablo Ramón Parra (born 30 June 2001) is a Spanish professional footballer who plays for Racing de Santander, on loan from RCD Espanyol.
-Mainly a centre-back, he can also play as a right-back.
+Pablo Ramón Parra (born 30 June 2001) is a Spanish professional footballer who plays as a centre-back for Segunda División club Racing de Santander.

 Club career

 Mallorca

 Born in Calvià, Majorca, Balearic Islands, Ramón represented RCD Mallorca as a youth.
 On 9 September 2018, aged 17, he made his senior debut with the reserves by starting in a 7–0 away routing of CD Murense.

 Ramón made his first-team debut on 31 October 2018, starting in a 1–2 home loss against Real Valladolid, for the season's Copa del Rey; by doing so, he became the first player of the 21st century to appear for the club.

 Real Madrid

 On 31 January 2019, Ramón agreed to a contract with Real Madrid, effective as of 1 July.
 He was promoted to Real Madrid Castilla for the 2020–21 season in Segunda División B, subsequently featuring with the club in Primera Federación.